DrakirL/DrakirL.github.io/p10/rules/combat.md

 ### Pre-Defined Reactions

-**Strikes Reaction**
+**Strike Reaction**
 When a creature within your reach takes a Distracting Action, you may make a Sudden Strike against it.<br>
 A Sudden Strike is a single Unarmed Strike or Melee Weapon Attack using an already equipped weapon.
 If the attack hits, the triggering Action(s) is interrupted and does not occur. <br>
 *Note: This doesn't waste resources.
 Only the Actions themselves.
-Your Spell Slots and components are safe.*
+Spell Slots, components, and equipment are all safe.*

 ### Reserving/Delaying Actions
-To reserve Actions, you spend them on your turn (PHRASING?
-DETAILS?
-NEEDED AT ALL?)
+To reserve Actions, you first spend the amount of actions needed on your turn and specify a trigger.
+Then, if the trigger occurs before your next turn, you spend that many actions again to do the thing.

 ## Conditions & Common Situations
 ???

 ### Cover
 Terrain is seldom just an empty floor.
+So you could be "behind something" or "obscured by something" as viewed from a creature's perspective. <br>
+What counts as cover depends on a lot of circumstances regarding both a target and an observer.
+For example: A Small creature may be Fully Covered by an object that a Medium creature is only Partially Covered by.
+A creature may be obscured by darkness, fog, or an *Invisibility* Spell and thus fully obscured to a commoner, but just plainly out in the open to a dragon with no need to just *see* its target.
 <br> <br>
-**Partial Cover**
+**Partially Covered**
-Able to be targeted with Disadvantage.<br>
-Not an allegable target if you already have Disadvantage for other reasons?<br>
+A partially covered creature may be targeted with Disadvantage, unless you already have Disadvantage for other reasons. <br>
-*Note: This is mainly meant to be a slight nerf for ranged weapons, limiting their use at extreme ranges in harsh conditions.*
 <br><br>
-**Full Cover**
+**Fully Covered**
-Flatout "Not an allegable target".
+Flatout "Not an allegable target".<br>
+Creatures can still tell where you are (due to other senses or a basic sense of object permanence) unless you actively attempt to *hide*.

 ### Defined Conditions
 <br><br>